mazzinno/Note-Sharing-app/README.md

 A full-featured note-taking application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and integrated with Clerk for authentication.
 This app allows users to create, edit, and share notes with others.

 # Authors

-Yasser Assou
+-Yasser Assou
-Youssef Amazzal
+-Youssef Amazzal
-Abdennacer Kaddouri
+-Abdennacer Kaddouri

 ## Features